 Thumb sucking can be a difficult habit to stop.
-Many children find comfort in sucking their thumbs, however, it can be detrimental in the development of the jaws and face.
+Many children find comfort in sucking their thumbs, however, it can be detrimental to the development of the jaw and face.
 Thumb sucking should be stopped by the age of one year.
 The dentists at Stanley Dentistry have lots of helpful advice to coach your child to discontinue this habit.
 If discontinuation cannot be accomplished with encouragement, there are thumb habit appliances that can be placed in the mouth to help remind the child not to suck the thumb.